maximilian-ho/how-we-teach-ourselves/annotating_pdf_textbooks_using_foxit_pdf_editor.md

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/a4fd5658-b101-4141-b8e5-fa3d4aaa0646)

 **Making space**
-When there is no space on a page to add a note, we make space by deleting headers and footers, and moving the page’s contents.
-If there still isn’t enough space, we duplicate the page, then divide the page’s contents onto two pages.
-This creates plenty of empty space that we crop out after adding our notes.
+When there is no space on a page to add a note, we make space by resizing the page.

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/79d2071e-9561-4f88-913d-0b3814d3df6d)